Free now + $150 launch offer coming soon

 For Australian self-managing landlords, useful rental property software should cover more than contacts and a notes field.
 At minimum, compare whether each product helps with:

-• Bond information and evidence, including state-specific rules such as WA rental bond requirements
+- Bond information and evidence, including state-specific rules such as NSW rental bond requirements, QLD rental bond requirements and VIC rental bond requirements

-• Entry condition reports, routine inspections, exit records, and photos as supporting evidence, especially if you need a WA property condition report
+- Entry condition reports, routine inspections, exit records, and photos as supporting evidence, including written report workflows such as NSW condition reports, QLD condition reports and VIC condition reports

-• Legal notices, rent increase dates, and state-specific notice periods, including WA eviction notices and WA rent increase rules
+- Legal notices, rent increase dates, and state-specific notice periods, including state guides for NSW, QLD and SA notice workflows

-If you are comparing software against hiring an agent, use the property management savings calculator, the guide to property management fees in Perth, and the comparison of self-managing vs using a property manager in WA.
+If you are comparing software against hiring an agent, use the property management savings calculator and the Australian self-management guide, plus state guides for NSW, QLD and VIC.

 1. Landlord Wise

-Best for: Australian self-managing landlords who want guided tenancy workflows, especially WA landlords who need help with forms, records, notices, maintenance, documents, and compliance steps.
+Best for: Australian self-managing landlords who want guided tenancy workflows, forms, records, notices, maintenance, documents, and compliance steps.

 Landlord Wise is built for landlords who want to self-manage without relying on spreadsheets, generic file storage, or memory.
-The product focus is practical tenancy management: setting up a lease, keeping records, completing condition reports, handling maintenance, preparing supported notices, storing documents, and getting tenancy-law answers grounded in Australian source material.
+The product focus is practical tenancy management: setting up a lease, keeping records, completing condition reports, handling maintenance, keeping notice records, storing documents, and getting tenancy-law answers grounded in Australian source material.

 The strongest reason to choose Landlord Wise is that it is workflow-led rather than only accounting-led.
 A rent ledger is useful, but self-managing also means knowing which form to use, when a notice can be served, what evidence to keep, and how to maintain a clear record if a dispute later goes to a tribunal or court.